- Home

 ESBN - Emotionally Based School Non-attendance

 Emotionally based school Non-attendance refers to severe emotional upset experienced by a child at the prospect of attending school.
-EBSN is different from truancy were a child ‘won’t go to school’.
-Children experiencing EBSN often want to go to school however; it can be emotionally too difficult them.
+EBSN is different from truancy where a child ‘won’t go to school’.
+Children experiencing EBSN often want to go to school however; it can be emotionally too difficult for them.
 They then try to avoid the emotional distress by not going to school, which then makes it harder day after day.

-‘It’s more like “I can’t cope”….
+‘It’s more like “I can’t cope” ….
 I could not cope with big situations’ (Yr10 student).

 CYP with EBSN typically experience high levels of emotional distress or anxiety in relation to attending school.
 They may present with one or more of the following behaviours: